BestTimesToVisit.com Logo

 Domestic Flights

-Tip:Book flights well in advance, especially during peak seasons or around major cultural festivals.
-Flights can be delayed or cancelled due to weather, so build buffer time into your itinerary.
-Don't expect real-time online tracking; confirm your flight status directly with the airline the day before.
+Tip:Book well in advance, especially during peak seasons or around major festivals.
+Flights can be delayed or cancelled due to weather; build buffer time into your itinerary.
+Don't expect real-time flight tracking apps; rely on direct communication with the airline or your accommodation for updates.
 Luggage restrictions are strict, so pack light.
-Travelers often underestimate the time and cost involved in domestic flights; factor these into your budget and schedule.

 PMVs (Public Motor Vehicles)